grantemsley/grantemsley.github.io/_posts/2018-04-03-rgblighting.md

 category: Hardware
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/01f3QaKR7-o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-I want some RGB case lights.
+I wanted some RGB case lights.
 But commercial products only come in two varieties:  Expensive, or dumb.

 The expensive ones are expensive.
 And often compatible only with their lights and accessories.
 And require their proprietary software.
 The dumb ones have dials for color settings or a few preprogramed options with a remote control, but no computer control of the lights.